 Excellence in Research

 Hyperthermic Intraperitoneal Chemotherapy

-While his brother, David Sugarbaker, M.D., is renowned for his work in Boston, Paul Sugarbaker has carved an equally impressive career in Washington, D.C., serving as the director of the Peritoneal Surface Malignancy Program at the Washington Cancer Institute.
+While his brother, Dr. David Sugarbaker is renowned for his work at Baylor College of Medicine in Houston, Paul Sugarbaker has carved an equally impressive career in Washington, D.C., serving as the director of the Peritoneal Surface Malignancy Program at the Washington Cancer Institute.

 Get help connecting with Dr. Sugarbaker and find the treatment that's best for you.Get Help Now